hummingbot/hummingbot-site/docs/exchanges/polkadex.md

 ## 🔑 How to Connect

+!!! tip
     See the [Polkadex Connector Guide](/academy-content/using-polkadex-with-hummingbot/) for more details.

 ### Add Keys to Hummingbot